-How do I get to and from the camps?
+How do I get to and from Alaska and the Camps?

 What should I pack?

 How do I cash my paychecks?

 Physical checks are issued every two weeks and sent from the Fairbanks office to each of the camps where they are distributed to coworkers.